anthony-halim/dotfiles/README.md

 > export PYENV_ROOT="$HOME/.pyenv"
 > command -v pyenv >/dev/null || export PATH="$PYENV_ROOT/bin:$PATH"
 > eval "$(pyenv init -)>"
 > ```
 > This snippet is already included if you proceed with the repository's ZSH installation and configuration.
 Please include it in your shell profile if you do not choose to do so!

+> NOTE: For Linux, post Golang installation, shell integration requires the following snippet in your shell profile:
+> ```shell
+> # For example, in .zshrc
+> export PATH=$PATH:/usr/local/go/bin
+> ```
+> This snippet is already included if you proceed with the repository's ZSH installation and configuration.
+Please include it in your shell profile if you do not choose to do so!